Frequently Asked Questions

 • To fix anything in the R package: navigate to the file within the repository; click the Edit button on the top-right toolbar; make the necessary changes; add a descriptive commit summary, click on Propose file change, and submit the pull request.

-• To fix anything or propose changes on any page of this website, please click on the menu Edit this page on the left of the page, and follow the same steps on Github.
+• To fix anything or propose changes on any page of this website, please click on the menu Edit this page on the left of the page, and follow the same steps on GitHub.